Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-3/report.md

 ### Laerk Ndreko
 1. What have I worked on?
+   Worked on analyzing data in order to expand project.
-2. What will I be working on next?
+3. What will I be working on next?
+   Analyzing data in order to see what direction to take the extension project.
-3. Have I run into any issues?
+5. Have I run into any issues?
 Do I need help?
+  No, not so far.

 ### Gersian Collaku
 1. What have I worked on?